CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 CASP may be a good fit for you if:

-You feel stuck in traditional talk therapy and are looking for a different way to access emotions and insights.
+• You feel stuck in traditional talk therapy and are looking for a different way to access emotions and gain insight.

-You have experience with cannabis and want to engage with it mindfully as a plant ally for growth and healing.
+• You have experience with cannabis and want to engage with it mindfully for growth and healing.

 HOW DOES CASP WORK?